NVlabs/NVAE/README.md

 In some very rare cases, we observed that training freezes after 2-3 days of training.
 We believe the root cause of this is because of a racing condition that is happening in one of the low-level libraries.
-If for any reason the training is stopped, kill your current run, and use the exactly same commend with the addition of `--cont_training` to continue training from the last saved checkpoint.
+If for any reason the training is stopped, kill your current run, and use the exact same commend with the addition of `--cont_training` to continue training from the last saved checkpoint.
 </details>